Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Canonical nice splittings

-We can therefore assume that $\Gamma_\calc$ preserves no sporadic free factor system.
+Before treating the case where $\calc$ consists of bi-nonsporadic splittings, we consider the case where $\calc$ is a filling collection of \afs{}s whose elementwise stabilizer $\Gamma_\calc$ is infinite.
 Let $\calc'$ be the collection of all maximal $\Gamma_\calc$-invariant proper \afs{}s.
 Note that for any $\HF$ in $\calc$, there is $\HF'\in\calc'$ with $\HF\sqsubseteq\HF'$.
 Since $\calc$ is filling, this implies that $\#\calc'\geq 2$, i.e.\ $\Gamma_\calc$ is not pure (Definition \ref{dfn_pure}).
-Let $\Ud_{\Gamma_\calc}$ be the canonical splitting provided by Theorem \ref{thm_dynamic_dec}.
-By Remark \ref{rk_binonsporadic}, it is non-trivial and either it has an edge with $\Zmax$ stabilizer or else it is bi-nonsporadic.
+Since $\Gamma_\calc$ does not preserve any non-trivial free splitting, we can apply Theorem~\ref{thm_dynamic_dec} to $H=\Gamma_\calc$ and get a (canonical) splitting $\Ud_{\Gamma_\calc}$.
+By Remark \ref{rk_binonsporadic}, it is non-trivial and either it has an edge with $\Zmax$ stabilizer or else it is bi-nonsporadic (see also Remark~\ref{rk_edge_fg} for the fact that its edge stabilizers are finitely generated).